-Dear Clerk of the Housing Court or Superior Court:
+Dear Clerk of the District Court:

 On (date) I received the Court's order relating to the tenant's appeal bond.
 Pursuant to M.G.L. c.
-239, §5, the tenant is seeking review of these orders by the Massachusetts Appeals Court.
+239, §5, the tenant is seeking review of this order by the Appellate Division of the District Court.
 This request is timely as it is made within six days of the date I received the order.
-Under this statute, this Request for Review of Orders Relating to Appeal Bond is to be filed with the Court where the case was originally heard, and the clerk's office is then to transmit the Request, the Court's findings (if any), and any other documents relevant to the Appeal to the Clerk of the Appeals Court.
+Under this statute, this Request for Review of Orders Relating to Appeal Bond is to be filed with the District Court, and the clerk's office is then to transmit the Request, the court's findings (if any), and any other documents relevant to the Appeal to the Clerk of the Appellate Division of the District Court.